-- 1. "Academic or administrative unit" means any office or department of the University. - 2.
+- 1. "Academic or administrative unit" means any office or department of - 2.
 "Event" means something that occurs in a certain place during a particular interval of time.
 Events include but are not limited to presentations by guest speakers, public assemblies, and other speech activities, which may include the distribution of literature or the use of exhibits, tables, or signs. - 3.
 "Faculty member and staff member" includes any person who is employed by the University. - 4.
-"Off-campus person or organization" and "member of the public" mean any person, organization, or business that is not an academic or administrative unit, a registered student, faculty, or staff organization, or a student, faculty member, or staff member. - "Registered faculty or staff organization" means a faculty organization or staff organization under the Regents' Rules and Regulations, Rule 40201 and Handbook of Operating Procedures 4-1110.
+"Off-campus person or organization" and "member of the public" mean any person, organization, or business that is not an academic

-- "Registered or sponsored student organization" means a registered student organization or a sponsored student organization under Subchapter 6-200 of the Institutional Rules. - "Student" means a person who is currently enrolled at the University, or has been enrolled at the University in a prior semester (including summer) and is eligible to continue enrollment in the semester that immediately follows. - "University person or organization" includes academic or administrative units, registered or sponsored students organizations, registered faculty or staff organizations, and individual students, faculty members, and staff members.
+- or administrative unit, a registered student, faculty, or staff organization, or a student, faculty member, or staff member. - "Registered faculty or staff organization" means a faculty organization or staff organization under the Regents' Rules and Regulations, Rule 40201 and Handbook of Operating Procedures 4-1110 that has completed the University's registration process in Handbook of Operating Procesures 4-1110. - 6.
+"Registered or sponsored student organization" means a registered student organization or a sponsored student organization under Subchapter 6-200 of the Institutional Rules. - 7.
+"Student" means a person who is currently enrolled at the University, or has been enrolled at the University in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows. - "University person or organization" includes academic or administrative units, registered or sponsored student organizations, registered faculty or staff organizations, and individual students, faculty members, and staff members.